 First Rush is a new version of an old classic.
 With origins still firmly rooted in their progressive rock history, the members of First Rush are made up of original “First Rush” members Rick Johansen – drums and vocals, and Mark Hicks – keyboards and vocals.
 Rounding out the band; on guitar and vocals is Russ Webb, on bass guitar and vocals Kevin Snow, on lead guitar Michael Putman, and on lead vocals Scott Wert.

 First Rush continues to carry their skillful stylistic interpretations of their chosen classic rock genre into the new century with new found youth, still not conforming to the standard classic rock band image.
-“We’re just trying to stay true to our convictions, believing in love and respect all through the lens of following Christ.”
+“We’re just trying to stay true to our convictions, believing in love and respect.”

 Michael Putman / lead guitar & vocals